Skip to main content

 CVE-2025-57870 Overview

-A SQL Injection vulnerability exists in Esri ArcGIS Server versions 11.3, 11.4, and 11.5 deployed on Windows, Linux, and Kubernetes platforms.
-This vulnerability allows a remote, unauthenticated attacker to execute arbitrary SQL commands via a specific ArcGIS Feature Service operation.
-Successful exploitation can potentially result in unauthorized access, modification, or deletion of data from the underlying Enterprise Geodatabase.
+CVE-2025-57870 is a SQL Injection vulnerability in Esri ArcGIS Server versions 11.3, 11.4, and 11.5 running on Windows, Linux, and Kubernetes.
+A remote, unauthenticated attacker can execute arbitrary SQL commands through a specific ArcGIS Feature Service operation.
+Successful exploitation may allow unauthorized read, modification, or deletion of data within the underlying Enterprise Geodatabase.
+The vulnerability is tracked as [CWE-89] (Improper Neutralization of Special Elements used in an SQL Command).

 Critical Impact